 When I return home, I continue with the 4 capsules per day (2 after breakfast and 2 after dinner) for two full weeks.
 I then revert back to my usual one capsule per day dosage.

 If you have trouble swallowing even small capsules, you can open them up and sprinkle directly into your mouth (the taste is neutral) or mix with a little water or juice.
 This works great for children, who if under 12 should receive half the adult dosage both at home and when traveling.
+Incidentally, emptying a capsule in your mouth after brushing your teeth but before bed is a great way for preventing or healing sinus infections.

-With proper implementation of these probiotic traveling tips, hopefully illness, especially any sort of intestinal illness, will be a thing of the past for you!
+With proper implementation of these probiotic traveling tips, hopefully, illness, especially any sort of intestinal illness, will be a thing of the past for you!